makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

-# In this project, we will try to make an app like twitter.

-The user is allowed to make several posts.
-The posts will be printed in chronological order in the main page of the app.

-We will use PostgreSQL for creating databases.
-We will have a database named "chiter_test" which is used for our tests.
-The main database for our app will be named "chiter".

-In order to set up PostgreSQL and install it in our mac computer we follow the following steps:

-in the command line :

-$> brew install postgresql

-In order to postgresql to start automatically when we turn out laptop on, we should execute the following command in our terminal:

-$> ln -sfv /usr/local/opt/postgresql/* .plist ~/Library/LaunchAgents launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist

-At first, we need two databases.
-One for our tests and one for our development.

-1. Making the test database

-$> psql

-$> CREATE DATABASE "chitter_test"

-Then, we should make a database for our development environment:

-2. Making the development database

-$> CREATE DATABASE "chitter"

-Now, everything is ready and we should do the coding

-features:

-1. As a Maker
-So that I can let people know what I am doing
-I want to post a message (peep) to chitter.

-from, the user story, we understand that every post has an "id" and a "text". so
-we add a table called "post" to both our test and development databases that has
-a column id which is a serial key and a column text which is varchar(1000).

-chitter=# CREATE TABLE Post (id SERIAL PRIMARY KEY , text varchar(1000));

-2. As a maker
-So that I can see what others are saying
-I want to see all peeps in reverse chronological order

-As it comes to the reverse chronological order, so we should be aware of the
-time of each post. so we add the column time to the Post tables in the both chitter_test
-and chitter databases.

-$> chitter=# SELECT * FROM Post;
-$> chitter=# \c chitter_test

-chitter_test=# CREATE TABLE Post (id SERIAL PRIMARY KEY , text varchar(1000));